rpm-software-management/dnf/doc/command_ref.rst

 ------------

 ``dnf [options] info [<package-spec>...]``
-    Is used to list description and summary information about available packages.
+    Is used to list description and summary information about installed and available packages.

 This command by default does not force a sync of expired metadata.
 See also :ref:`\metadata_synchronization-label`.